ngUpgraders/ng-forward/README.md

 ## Modules

 The standard `angular.module` does not understand the metadata attached to your classes from this library's decorators.
-Use the provided Module function to create Angular modules:
+Use the provided Module function to create decorator-friendly Angular modules:

 ```js
 import {Module} from 'angular-decorators';